 This post probably contains affiliate links, to items I am in love with, and I am confident you will too!
 For any health advice I give on nutrition and wieghtloss, make sure you check with your doctor, as I am not a health professional.
 I am just a mama with lots of health and fitness knowledge and experience.

 Breastfeeding has been a part of my life for years now.
 I’ve researched everything on keeping milk supply high, full of fat and nutrient dense.
 I am still breastfeeding my toddler, which I will write on soon because I didn’t breastfeed my other two boys into toddler hood.
 Improving the quality of your breast milk is just as important as your supply, which is sometimes overlooked because new moms are more concerned about the amount they are pumping or feeding.
+I found this resource to be super helpful and informative on breastfeeding in general, if you are feeling overwhelmed.
+I was even surprised at the amount of information I still didn’t know, even after breastfeeding three babies.

 What took me some time to learn was the fat content in breast milk.
 I wrote a post on the keto diet and breastfeeding to help guide mamas interested in losing the baby weight with the keto diet, and in that post you can read more about the fat content.
 Before you work on increasing the fat content and nutrients in your milk supply, you want to have a base line of where your fat content is.